lorint/brick/README.md

 resulting `db/seeds.rb` file could end up being hundreds of megabytes, or even many gigabytes in size!
 Could feel like it's crashed, but then look in the `db` folder to see if there's a growing file there, and perhaps it's just still clipping along.
-If you let the thing run, (and you have enough disk space), then it should generally complete and be fully functional.
+If you let the thing run, and you have enough disk space, then it should complete and be fully functional.

 ## Issues